hrbrmstr/ggalt/README.md

 A package containing additional geoms, coords and stats for the revamped (late 2015) version of ggplot2.

-The first two forays into this brave, new `ggplot2` world are *splines*! and being able to use the (much better) `KernSmooth::bkde` for density plots.
-Support for `KernSmooth::bkde2D` is a WIP.
+The first three forays into this brave, new `ggplot2` world are *splines*! and being able to use the (much better) `KernSmooth::bkde` and `KernSmooth::bkde2D` for density plots.

 *NOTE*